Niks4u2/FlyAway/README.md

 ## Setup
 To run in your localhost - Clone into local and run project on tomcat server 8.5.
 <br><br>
-To deploy on a server use FlyAway.war file.
+To deploy on a server use `flyAway.war` file.